Winfield Scott: Black Hawk War and Nullification Crisis

 In 1832, President Andrew Jackson ordered Scott to Illinois to take command of a conflict known as the Black Hawk War.
 By the time Scott arrived in Illinois, the conflict had come to a close with the army's victory at the Battle of Bad Axe.
 Scott and Governor John Reynolds concluded the Black Hawk Purchase with Chief Keokuk and other Native American leaders, opening up much of present-day Iowa to settlement by whites.
-Later in 1832, Jackson placed Scott in charge of army preparations for a potential conflict arising from the Nullification Crisis.
+Later, in 1832, Jackson placed Scott in charge of army preparations for a potential conflict arising from the Nullification Crisis.
 Scott traveled to Charleston, South Carolina, the center of the nullification movement, where he strengthened federal forts but also sought to cultivate public opinion away from secession.
-Ultimately, the crisis came to an end in early 1833 with the passage of the Tariff of 1833.
+Ultimately, the crisis ended in early 1833 with the passage of the Tariff of 1833.